Error-331/code_tests/docs/bible/links.md

 A Certain Man - December 26 (We must never give up on the hardest of sinners or be so shallow in character to even think You will be sorry without a tear in our eye);

 The Work has Been Done - December 27 (The gospel is a universal call to all of humanity.
 Come);

+The Excuses - December 28 (Father, give me the wisdom I need to contend for the faith; Make no excuses - surrender to God);